cisco/exact-capture/docs/src/expcap.md

     <td>CRC top</td>
     <td>16</td>
     <td>
-      If the new CRC flag <strong>is not</strong> set, contains the number of packets dropped between this packet and the previous packet.
+      If the new CRC flag <b>is not</b> set, contains the number of packets dropped between this packet and the previous packet.
       Otherwise this is the top 16 bits of the new CRC.
     </td>
   </tr>